robertjshiller/screenpledge/master_document.md

 -   **Account Creation Page:** User creates their Supabase account via email/password or OAuth.
 -   **Verify Email Page:** An OTP verification screen for email-based sign-ups.
 -   **Congratulations Page:** A celebratory screen after successful account verification.
--   **User Survey Page:** User answers a multi-question survey.
-On submit, the answers are saved and the `onboarding_completed_survey` flag is set to `true` atomically via an RPC.
+-   **User Survey Page:** ✅ **UPDATED:** User answers a multi-question survey and provides a **display name/nickname** (max 30 characters).
+On submit, the answers are saved to `user_surveys` and the `display_name` is updated in the `profiles` table atomically via an RPC.
 -   **Goal Setting Page:** User configures their goal (type, time, apps).
 On "Save & Continue," the goal is saved as a **draft** to their profile (`onboarding_draft_goal`) and the `onboarding_completed_goal_setup` flag is set to `true` atomically via an RPC.
--   **Pledge Page:** The final commit step.
+-   **Pledge Page:** ✅ **UPDATED:** The final commit step.
 The user sets or skips the pledge.
-On continue, a single RPC creates the official goal from the draft, sets the pledge info, and sets the final `onboarding_completed_pledge_setup` flag to `true`.
+On continue, a single RPC creates the official goal from the draft, sets the pledge info, awards a **starting bonus of 50 Pledge Points if a pledge is made**, and sets the final `onboarding_completed_pledge_setup` flag to `true`.
+-   **✅ NEW: Pledge Activated Page:** A celebratory, intermediary screen shown after a pledge is successfully activated.
+It confirms the pledge, explains the "Starts at Midnight" rule, and highlights the starting bonus they just received.

 ### **2.3.
 The Core Application**

 #### **2.3.1 Dashboard (`dashboard` feature)**

--   A unified dashboard displaying the user's active goal progress via a `ProgressRing` and a `WeeklyBarChart`.
-The view handles three distinct states:
+-   ✅ **UPDATED:** A unified, **personalized dashboard** that greets the user by their `displayName`.
+It displays the user's active goal progress via a `ProgressRing` and a `WeeklyBarChart`.
+-   ✅ **NEW:** The dashboard `AppBar` will prominently feature a "Hi, [Name]!" greeting and a real-time display of the user's current Pledge Points balance.
+-   ✅ **UPDATED:** The view now handles **six distinct states**:
     1.  **Goal Pending:** A celebratory UI shown to new users before their first goal becomes effective at midnight.
     2.  **Active Goal:** The main dashboard with the progress ring, charts, and a detailed per-app usage breakdown.
     3.  **No Goal:** A message prompting the user to set a goal.
+    4.  **✅ NEW: Previous Day Success:** A temporary, dismissible banner that appears on app launch to celebrate a successful prior day and confirm the points awarded.
+    5.  **✅ NEW: Previous Day Failure:** A temporary, dismissible banner that appears on app launch to confirm a failure and that the pledge was processed.
+    6.  **✅ NEW: Timezone Transition:** A temporary, dismissible banner with a countdown that explains the "daily reset" time when the user is in a new timezone.
 -   The `WeeklyBarChart` uses a "Device-First" approach, populating historical bars with data from the native Screen Time API to provide instant value to new users.
-Includes a detailed, scrollable list of the user's per-app usage for the current day.
+-   Includes a detailed, scrollable list of the user's per-app usage for the current day.

 #### **2.3.2 Rewards Marketplace (`rewards` feature)**